“The most powerful relationship you will ever have is the relationship with yourself.” ~ Steve Maraboli

 There are people like you and me, who have reading habits centered around Facebook updates, tweets, and news on the Internet or television.
 Reading can help us increase our knowledge, expand our vocabularies, improve our memory and be more focused.
 Not to mention that writers like myself get to craft our writing skills by reading the works of others.

 So read.
 To be inspired, and be better.

-3. Travel on your own.
+3. Strengthen your relationship with yourself by traveling on your own.

 It doesn’t have to be far.
 It doesn’t have to be a long trip either.

 You can easily book the tickets now, pack your wallet and clothes in a backpack, and be ready for a 4-day trip in a city you’re not living in.